 Mountaineering Map: Julijske Alpe - Zahodni del (Western part).
 Planinska zveza Slovenije.
 1:50000.

-South-West RouteYou start in Bovec town, ascend through woods on Goričica meadow.
+1. South-West RouteYou start in Bovec town and ascend through the woods on Goričica meadow.
 During the World War I this was the main supply route for the Italian positions on Ćuklja and higher, so all around there are many remains from the war.
 The today's marked path however goes mostly through the woods.
 From Goričica you continue further towards the north on Čuklja and then west of the south ridge till the broad, steep rocky ravine, which brings you right on the summit ridge.
 Then by it in a few minutes on top.
 1750 m, 5:30 h.
 Marked walk-up, some rocks on the top.
 By the Swiss Hiking Scale the ascent difficulty would be rated T2/T3.
 Hot in summer!
 From Čuklja to the summit we can also follow a steeper route, which goes all the time by the South ridge.
 It's harder and has some steel ropes to secure passages.

-West RouteYou start from the upper station of Kanin cable-car, on 2200 m.
-Over the notch below Prestreljenik, 2282 m, you descend on Prevala pass, 2067 m, continue over the southern slopes of the main ridge to Vrh Ribežnov notch (speleological bivouac!).
+2. West RouteYou start the tour from the upper station of Kanin cable-car, on 2200 m.
+Over the notch below Prestreljenik, 2282 m, you descend on Prevala pass, 2067 m, and then continue over the southern slopes of the main ridge to Vrh Ribežnov notch (speleological bivouac!).
 Near Vrh Ribežnov the marked path turns towards the SE and goes over the southern slopes of Rombon ridge.
 The terrain is more a high plateau, so the path goes a bit left and right and also up an down.
 Also on this route we can visit many ex Italian positions from the war.
 When the path approaches the summit of Rombon, it ascends steeply on the northern edge abov Možnica valley and over the rocks soon gains the summit of Rombon.
 Marked path, only the summit part rocky (scramble), T3 by the SAC Hiking Scale.
 3:30 h to 4:00 h.
 It is best to descend into Bovec by the route #1 and then go to the lower station of cable car, where we probably have our car.

-South-East RouteYou start at Kluže fortress, on the main road.
+3. South-East RouteYou start at Kluže fortress, on the main road.
 First you go up to the higher fortress, and then continue in a western direction by abandoned military paths.
 Between Krljišče, 1753 m and Kucer, 1638 m, you turn right (northwards), ascend the upper part of the mountain and continue towards the NW till the highest point.
 Marked, still some orientation skills needed.
 As I have not done the route, I will not rate its difficulty.
 1700 m of ascent, 5:00 h.
 If behind Kucer you stick to the East ridge, you can reach the summit in an easy climb.

 When To Climb?Rombon can be best climbed in late spring and in autumn.
 Summer is of course possible too, but the tours can be very hot.
 For tour skiing other goals in the Kanin/Canin group are more appropriate (but also Rombon is possible).
 Also classical winter ascents are possible but you will need a winter equipment (crampons, ice-pick) and you should have in mind a big altitude difference.